 These include refined sugar, potatoes, ketchup, white rice, canned vegetables, fruits, etc.

-By using both healthy and delicious ingredients, we’ll not only prevent dangerous blood sugar spikes but actually enjoy our food.
+By using both healthy and delicious ingredients, we’ll not only prevent dangerous blood sugar spikes but enjoy our food.

-Here are few cooking tips for diabetes-friendly meals that will cut calories and keep the blood sugar stable without losing flavor.
+Here are a few cooking tips for diabetes-friendly meals that will cut calories and keep the blood sugar stable without losing flavor.